Thai Mueang district

 Thai Mueang (ท้ายเหมือง, /th/) is a district (amphoe) in Phang Nga province in the south of Thailand.

+History

+Its name, Thai Mueang, literally translates to "End of the Mine", reflecting the local history, as the area was once filled with tin mines.

+In 1908, the area held the status of a minor district (king amphoe) under Thung Maphrao district.
+Later, in 1938, the government upgraded it to a full district (amphoe) and downgraded Thung Maphrao district to a sub-district (tambon), as it remains today.

 Geography

 Neighboring districts are (from the north clockwise): Takua Pa, Kapong, Mueang Phang Nga, and Takua Thung.
 To the west is the Andaman Sea.

 Khao Lampi–Hat Thai Mueang National Park was established in 1986 and covers 72 km^{2}.
 The park consists of two parts: the beach of Thai Mueang as well as natural rain forest on Lampi mountain.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 40 villages (mubans).
 Thai Mueang itself has township (thesaban tambon) status.
 There are six tambon administrative organizations (TAO).